anguyen216/mTSP-work/README.md

 Total distance traveled by all vehicles: 15747 km
 ```

-The image below visualize the planned paths for each vehicle with a setting of 3 aerial vehicles (blue) and 1 surface vehicle (orange) in coordinate-based format
+The image below visualizes the planned tour for each vehicle with a setting of 3 aerial vehicles (blue) and 1 surface vehicle (orange) in coordinate-based format

 <img src='./plots/simulated_samples_sol_cap_constraint.png' width="500">